Instructor: Christine Byl & Gabe Travis, Interior Trails

 Learn how to design and lay out a perfect direction-reversing Sweep Turn or Switchback on various side slopes.
-Use ordinary tools to create a geometrically precise layout, minimize construction time, and connect the approaches at the proper grade.
+Use standard survey tools to create a geometrically precise layout, minimize construction time, and connect trail leg approaches at the proper grade.
 Gain an understanding of the effects of different slope angles on layout, construction, traffic wear, drainage and maintenance.
+Discuss user groups and how those parameters affect decisions about turns.
+Learn how to minimize common mistakes made when laying out "by instinct" alone.
 One day of classroom instruction, one day of field exercises.
-Recommend bringing a compass and clinometer.
+Please bring a manual compass w/ protractor and a clinometer, if you have them available.

 This class is largely about the structural geometry of direction-reversing turns (sweep turns, switchbacks, and some of their variants), and the fundamental role of both sideslope angle and soil integrity in that geometry.
-We will be focusing on turn layout, in particular how to make it accurately reflect the turn geometry and respond to site terrain limits, and on what that layout should tell us about construction difficulty, traffic flow through the turn, and long-term durability.
-There will be a fair amount of angles and math to wrestle with (a pocket calculator will be handy at times), but you will receive a binder of text covering everything we’ll talk about so note-taking should be minimized.
+We will be focusing on turn layout, in particular how to make it accurately reflect the turn geometry and respond to site terrain limits, and on how layout choices predict construction difficulty, traffic flow through the turn, and long-term durability.
+We'll cover the geometry, angles and math behind turns (a pocket calculator will be handy at times), as well as more intuitive guidelines and a discussion of aesthetic components of layout.
+You will receive a binder of text covering everything we’ll talk about so note-taking should be minimized.

-In the classroom, which will last from 4 to 6 hours, we’ll cover the basics of sweep turns (both slope-grade and controlled-grade), fishhook turns, standard switchbacks, full-bench switchbacks, and “simple switchbacks”.
-In the field we’ll first acquaint ourselves with the role and use of the clinometer (I know – “been there, done that”) and the magnetic compass (as a field protractor – I do not expect us to get lost!); you should bring one of each.
+In the classroom segment, which will last from 4 to 6 hours, we’ll cover the basics of sweep turns (both slope-grade and controlled-grade), fishhook turns, banked turns, standard switchbacks, full-bench switchbacks, and “simple switchbacks”.
+In the field we’ll first acquaint ourselves with the role and use of the clinometer for turns in particular, and the magnetic compass used as a field protractor.
 Then in teams you will get to lay out a variety of turns on varying sideslopes, and decide which turn type best fits a particular site, weighing such factors as traffic type and volume, minimum tread width, minimum turn radius, drainage difficulties, and both tread and terrain stability.
+Class ratio should allow plenty of time for small group contact with instructors.